 -Growth Factors: The presence of growth factors such as insulin-like growth factor 1 (IGF-1) in breast milk can play a vital role in the normal development of organs and influence the functioning of the endocrine system, aiding in the more efficient hormonal regulation throughout life.

--Immune Modulating Substances: The immunoglobulins and cytokines found in breast milk help in the development of a robust immune system, which is intricately linked with the endocrine system. strong immune system supports the endocrine function by reducing chronic inflammation, which is often a trigger for hormonal imbalances and related disorders.
+-Immune Modulating Substances: The immunoglobulins and cytokines found in breast milk help in the development of a robust immune system, which is intricately linked with the endocrine system.
+A strong immune system supports the endocrine function by reducing chronic inflammation, which is often a trigger for hormonal imbalances and related disorders.

 3. Long-term Benefits of Breastfeeding on Hormonal Health: